sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Jobs-Pay" />
 ### Pay
 Ask the pay in the interview.
-There is no reason not too.
+There is no reason not to.
 If they give you some '*competitive pay*' ask them in an email before you accept their offer.
 '*Competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.